Cirque Corner

 (1998+)

 The rage of fire and the purification of water are blended into one - and then displayed throughout the “O” Theatre in this brilliantly visual act.
-Incorporating ancient folklore and martial arts, this act invokes rituals from around the world including Hawaii, Samoa, New Zealand and Australia.
-The fire act was conceptualized and transformed by artists with different backgrounds, from performance companies to street theatre.
-Incorporated in the act is the amazing fire stunt of Ray Wold.
+Incorporating ancient folklore and martial arts, this act invokes rituals from lands around the world including Hawaii, Samoa, New Zealand and Australia.
+The fire act was conceptualized and transformed by artists with backgrounds ranging from performing arts companies to street theatre.
+Incorporated in the act is the amazing fire stunt of Ray Wold - a crowd-pleasing pyromaniac who sparks reminders of the intense balance between fire and water.

 Set to "Terre Aride" (which translates into "Arid Ground") from the "O" soundtrack, this act contrasts the watery world we've found ourselves in.
 The way the theater glows during this act is what allures me to it - not only is the light reflected in the huge circular mirror above the stage, but the entire theater itself seems to turn into flame, as the performance wields itself onstage.
 When one, two and even three men get into the performance and fight amongst themselves, well... it is simply amazing how they pulse to the rhythms around them.
 In the end, the water encompasses the fire, snuffing it out; however, we are left with one last poignant image: that of an everyday man sitting in his chair nonchalantly reading the newspaper while set aflame.